OGRECave/ogre/Docs/src/material-scripts.md

 ## lighting

 Sets whether or not dynamic lighting is turned on for this pass or not.
-If lighting is turned off, all objects rendered using the pass will be fully lit. **This attribute has no effect if a vertex program is used.**

 @par
 Format: lighting &lt;on|off&gt;

-Turning dynamic lighting off makes any ambient, diffuse, specular, emissive and shading properties for this pass redundant.
-When lighting is turned on, objects are lit according to their vertex normals for diffuse and specular light, and globally for ambient and emissive.
+@copydetails Ogre::Pass::setLightingEnabled
 @par
 Default: lighting on